bryandaetz1/Presidential_Debate_Data_Viz/README.md

 # 2020 Presidential Debate Data Viz
-Scraped the full transcript for the first presidential debate in 2020 from [here](https://www.rev.com/blog/transcripts/donald-trump-joe-biden-1st-presidential-debate-transcript-2020)
+* Scraped the full transcript for the first presidential debate in 2020 from [here](https://www.rev.com/blog/transcripts/donald-trump-joe-biden-1st-presidential-debate-transcript-2020)
-Cleaned the text using NLP techniques and created word clouds for Biden and Trump's transcripts.
+* Cleaned the text using NLP techniques
+* Created word clouds for Biden and Trump's transcripts

 ## Packages Used and Sources Referenced
 **Python Version:** 3.7